This article is based on original content by Victoria Thomas.

 SOME BRANCHES OF VUE CINEMA: from £2.49

-Sponsored by Disney, certain London branches of Vue Cinema run kids and parents screenings of popular animation films, such as Minions and Alvin and the Chipmunks as part of Mini Mornings.
+Sponsored by Cushelle, certain London branches of Vue Cinema run kids and parents screenings of popular animation films as part of their Mini Mornings initiative.
 Tickets start at just £2.49 for a 2D feature.
-The offer's also available on Saturday mornings and school holidays too.
+The offer's also available on Saturday mornings and throughout school holidays too.

 Various Vue branches, depending on the film.
 Check the Vue list here